Beyond

 Grits - Angular - "G"

-Shape is angular, identified by a "G" followed by some numbers that identify sizes
+Shape is angular, identified by a "G" followed by some numbers that identify size.

-Really good performances in blasting to obtain a specific roughness and cleaning against hard materials like scale after heat treatments.
+Really good performance in blasting to obtain a specific roughness and cleaning against hard materials like scale after heat treatments.

-Blasting parameters must be carefully controlled to avoid spoiling of parts.
+Blasting parameters must be carefully controlled to avoid damaging of the parts.

 It's the most popular shot/grit material, available in a wide range of sizes.

-Beside the size, hardness of the material strongly impact on the finishing process.
+Besides size, the material's hardness strongly impacts the finishing process.

-Percentage of dust inside the media bag may vary widely from different producers and influences the cost.
+The percentage of dust in the bag can vary widely between producers and affects the cost.

-Waste is moderately flammable and can became explosive under certain conditions, must be handled with care.
+Waste is moderately flammable and can become explosive under certain conditions, must be handled with care.

 It is available in shot/grit shape and wide range of sizes.